-Cortana is your assistant on Windows 10 and it provides many useful features which can be exploited using voice commands or typing in the search bar.
+Cortana is your assistant on Windows 10 and it provides many useful features that can be exploited using voice commands or typing in the search bar.
 However, not everyone is a fan of Cortana and many users choose to disable it for various reasons.

 Disabled or not, Cortana shouldn’t use excessive amounts of memory no matter if it’s running or not.
 However, some users have reported high memory usage from Cortana.
 Users who have Cortana enabled reported higher numbers whereas other users wondered how could Cortana use any resources if it’s disabled.
 Users found ways to resolve this problem and you should check them out below to find out more about the problem!